wp-plugins/cleansave/readme.txt

 <h4>How CleanSave Works</h4>

-Users can easily edit content, save convert to PDF or Text saving to either their computer, Dropbox, Box or Google Drive accounts.
+Users can easily edit content, save to PDF or a Text file or upload to Dropbox, Box or Google Drive.

 1. User activates CleanSave by hitting the save button
 2. Content preview appears including editing and output tools for optimization